albertkun/21S-ASIAAM-191A/Week_7/Lab/readme.md

 ```
 Be sure to delete or comment out the other basemap, as you don't need two basemaps!

-Alright!
-Now you should be ready to take on the lab assignment for the week!

 Your final code should look like the following:

 >index.html